 Most Checkpoints are available in 49-61 sizes, so whether you are short or tall, you should find a size that will suit you.

 They are also available in multiple colors to suit your liking.
-But they differ depending on the specific model.
+However, they differ depending on the specific model.

 Their geometry is aggressive compared to other all-road gravel bikes.
 The following picture shows the comparison with Trek Domane endurance road bikes.